 He is now the Associate Director (International) at the Royal Court.
 Theatre includes: The Mysteries (Royal Exchange, Manchester); Pity (Royal Court); Grimly Handsome (Royal Court); B (Royal Court); Pygmalion (Headlong/West Yorkshire Playhouse/Nuffield Theatre/National Tour); There Has Possibly Been An Incident (Royal Exchange, Manchester/Soho/Edinburgh Festival Fringe/Theatertreffen, Berlin); Galka Motalka (Royal Exchange, Manchester).

 “I am completely thrilled to be the recipient of this year’s JMK Award.
 The application and development process has been an unparalleled opportunity to learn about myself as a director and to develop a production of a play I care passionately about.
 To be given the unique privilege of realising that idea at a theatre like the Young Vic is overwhelming and hugely exciting.
-I can’t thank the JMK Trust and everyone involved in the award enough.”
+I can’t thank the JMK Trust and everyone involved in the Award enough.” – Sam Pritchard

-The recipient of this year’s runner up prize, funded by the Ian Ritchie Foundation, is Simon Pollard with his production of Hedwig and the Angry Inch.
+The recipient of the 2012 year’s runner up prize, funded by the Ian Ritchie Foundation, was Simon Pollard with his production of Hedwig and the Angry Inch.

-The 2012 finalists are Abigail Graham, Tim Hoare, Kate O’Connor, Kirsty Patrick Ward, Prasanna Puwanarajah and Josh Seymour.
+The 2012 finalists were Abigail Graham, Tim Hoare, Kate O’Connor, Kirsty Patrick Ward, Prasanna Puwanarajah and Josh Seymour.